IvanBioli/ML-Project_1/README.md

     print(logistic_regression(y_train, tX_train))
     print(reg_logistic_regression(y_train, tX_train))

 ## 🔁 Reproduce results
-To reproduce the results we have shown in Table 2 of our report, please navigate into this repository, download the [train.csv](https://github.com/epfml/ML_course/blob/master/projects/project1/data/train.csv.zip) and [test.csv](https://github.com/epfml/ML_course/blob/master/projects/project1/data/test.csv.zip) files and place them in a folder called `data`, and execute the run.py script with the following command: `python run.py`.
-The predictions for each of the regressor configurations used will be stored in the folder `data/submission_[NAME OF THE REGRESSOR]`.
+To reproduce the results we have shown in Table 2 of our report, follow the instructions in [⛏️ Quick start](#️-quick-start) and then execute the run.py script with the following command: `python run.py`.
+The predictions for each of the regressor configurations will then be stored in the directory `data/submission_[NAME OF THE REGRESSOR]`.

 ## 📂 File structure